Supporting construction stakeholders to handle site defects on small-scale projects.

 The project idea sparked when family members renovated their house, moving back into an unfinished property near project completion.

-They struggled to manage numerous ongoing issues with various tradespeople, facing defects like loose door handles, flickering lights, and incomplete paintwork.
-Lacking construction experience, they found logging and reporting amidst the chaos of ongoing works overwhelming, as they juggled daily life with closing the project out.
-This experience highlighted a clear need for a simple, effective solution.
+They struggled to manage numerous ongoing defects with various tradespeople, such as misaligned tiling, loose electrical sockets, and incomplete paintwork.
+Lacking construction experience, they found reporting and communicating these issues amidst the ongoing works overwhelming.
+Their experience highlighted a clear need for a simple solution.

 Surely there should be a way to help those involved in smaller projects to manage, track, and coordinate ongoing site issues effectively?